Deerlet-6/try-Github/README2.md

-# I am a file waiting to be commited
+# I am a file waiting to be added to git
 hello everyone!!!